CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Device

 \section{The CLAMP Device}

 \textbf{Sensing.} The CLAMP device features a sensorized reacher-grabber that captures a total of five modalities upon contact with an object.
-The left sensor bed includes a passive unheated thermal sensor that records the ambient temperature of the object, and an active thermal sensor which is heated to 55°C and provides an indication of the heat capacity of the object.
-The suction cup on the right end-effector contains a contact microphone that measures vibrations, a force-sensing resistor that measures normal force, and a 6DoF IMU that tracks the motion of the right end-effector.
+The left sensor bed includes a passive unheated thermal sensor that records the ambient temperature of the object, and an active thermal sensor heated to 55 °C, {whose response over time during contact reflects the object’s heat capacity}.
+The suction cup on the right end-effector {houses} a contact microphone that measures vibrations, a force-sensing resistor that measures normal force, and a {six-axis IMU}.
 These sensors are embedded in 3D printed sensor beds as shown in Figure \ref{fig:device-overview}.
-The device also includes a second IMU mounted on the device body frame which helps to isolate the motion of the end-effector.
+The device also includes a second IMU, mounted on the device body frame, which helps to isolate the motion of the end-effector.

-\textbf{Compute and storage.} Our device integrates a Raspberry Pi Pico microcontroller and a Raspberry Pi Zero 2W single-board computer (SBC).
-The Pico is mounted on a custom printed circuit board (PCB) and samples data from the sensors at a rate of 50 Hz for all sensors except the contact microphone, which is sampled at 100Hz.
-Data is transferred to the SBC via UART.
+\textbf{Compute and storage.} Our device integrates all sensors with a {Raspberry Pi Pico microcontroller (referred to as Pico) and a Raspberry Pi Zero 2W (referred to as SBC, or single-board computer)}.
+The Pico is mounted on a custom printed circuit board (PCB) and samples at a rate of 50 Hz for all sensors except the contact microphone, which is sampled at 100 Hz.
+Data is transferred to the SBC via a Universal Asynchronous Receiver–Transmitter (UART) interface.
 All data is stored on-board and retrieved when the device is returned after deployment.

-\textbf{User Interface.} The SBC is connected to an Adafruit 2.2" PiTFT Display.
+\textbf{User interface.} The SBC is connected to an Adafruit 2.2" PiTFT Display.
 The SBC takes input from four buttons on the PiTFT and powers the display using PyGame.
-On booting, the computer loads a graphical user interface (GUI) that allows the user to interact with the device and guides them through the data collection process.
+On booting, the computer loads a graphical user interface (GUI) that allows the user to interact with the device and guides them through the data collection process. {Two LEDs, one for each suction cup, provide users with real-time feedback about contact between object surface and each cup, based on sensor readings from the active thermal sensor (right cup) and the force sensor (left cup).}

+\textbf{Design.} The device's long handle allows users with limited reach to grasp objects in-situ.
+We mount the lighter Pico frame along the device length and the heavier SBC enclosure close to the handle, to keep the device ergonomic.
+As a result, users noted that they held the device in one hand as they repositioned objects with their free hand.